The 3-Day Weekend Guide to MankatoVisit Mankato

 Before returning home, go on a self-guided CityArt Sculpture Walking Tour throughout the City Center to check out more than 25 permanent sculptures from around the world.
 Families are encouraged to download the walking tour brochure to learn about the story and artists behind each piece.
 Take a break from the tour and tantalize your taste buds with a sweet treat from Mom & Pop’s Ice Cream Shop, which offers 32 homemade ice cream flavors.

 How about a trip to a nature park loaded with bison and a breathtaking waterfall to wrap up your weekend adventure?
 Hop into your car and make your way to Minneopa State Park, a 4,600-acre preserve that’s home to the world-famous Minneopa Falls (considered the largest waterfall in southern Minnesota).
 Families can go across a bridge that suspends above the falls and get a spectacular view of Minneopa Creek and its surrounding wilderness.
 Travel through the enclosed 330-acre prairie at the park to see roaming bison, which have high-quality genetics descending from the type of bison Lewis and Clark gazed upon in the 1830s.
-Keep an eye out for white-tailed deer, coyotes, beavers and more than 210 species of birds.
+Keep an eye out for the new bison babies, white-tailed deer, coyotes, beavers and more than 210 species of birds.
 Several trails are available for hiking throughout the park, and families can dine at some of its designated picnic areas for lunch.
 Bring fishing supplies, as dropping a line in its waters is permitted to catch freshwater catfish.